All Episodes

 Is there a liberal gene?

-Well, guess what's gonna happen here, folks?
+Well, guess what's going to happen here, folks?

-I'm gonna be the first to warn you.
+I want to be the first to warn you.

 All of this genetic science and all this genetic research will eventually lead to the discovery of the gene that determines whether or not a child is going to grow up conservative or liberal.